 I’m sure there are plenty more arguments against homosexuality and same-sex marriage.
 However, the truth is that if same-sex marriage is legalised, nothing bad will happen.
 Nothing at all.
 If I am wrong, let me know in the comments.

-Posted on Wednesday 17th April 2013 - Post the first comment!
+Posted on Wednesday 17th April 2013 - Leave a comment

 As you may know, my first Android phone was an LG Optimus GT540.
 Less than 6 months after I got that phone, I bought an HTC Desire S, which I used for around 18 months.
 Last December, I bought a Google Nexus 4, and it is an excellent phone.
 However, for quite a while I’ve been wanting to go back to the LG GT540 for a few weeks, just to give it a try.